SharePoint alternatives featuring Simpplr

 3. Google Workspace

-SharePoint alternatives - Google Workspace intranet homepage
+SharePoint alternatives - Workspace homepage

 A cloud-based productivity suite that includes Gmail, Google Drive, Google Docs, Google Sheets, Google Slides, Google Calendar, and more for collaboration, communication, and productivity.